Yojimbo: Plot

 The bugyō leaves soon after to investigate the assassination of a fellow official in another town.
 Overhearing the assassins discussing the hit in Gonji's tavern, Sanjuro later captures them and sells them to Seibei.
 Then he comes to Ushitora and tells him Seibei's men caught the assassins.
 Alarmed, Ushitora generously rewards Sanjuro for his "help" and kidnaps Yoichiro to exchange for the two assassins.
 At the swap, Ushitora's brother Unosuke kills the assassins with a pistol.

 Anticipating this, Seibei reveals he had ordered the kidnapping of Tokuemon's mistress.
 The next morning, she is exchanged for Yoichiro.
 Sanjuro learns that the mistress, Nui, is a local farmer's wife.
 After he sold her to Ushitora to settle a gambling debt, Ushitora gave her to Tokuemon as chattel to gain his support.
-After tricking Ushitora into revealing where Nui is held, Sanjuro kills the guards and reunites the woman with her husband and son, ordering them to leave town immediately.
+After tricking Ushitora into revealing where Nui is held, Sanjuro kills the guards and reunites the woman with her husband and son.
+He gives them some money and orders them to leave town immediately.
 He comes to Ushitora and informs him that Seibei is responsible for killing his men.

-The gang war escalates, with Ushitora burning down Tazaemon's silk warehouse and Seibei retaliating by trashing Tokuemon's brewery.
+The gang war escalates, with Ushitora burning down Tazaemon's silk warehouse and Seibei retaliating by trashing Tokuemon's sake brewery.
 After some time, Unosuke becomes suspicious of Sanjuro and the circumstances surrounding Nui's escape, eventually uncovering evidence of the rōnin's betrayal.
 Sanjuro is severely beaten and imprisoned by Ushitora's thugs, who torture him to find out Nui's whereabouts.
 When Ushitora decides to eliminate Seibei once and for all, Sanjuro escapes.
 Smuggled out of town in a coffin by Gonji, Sanjuro witnesses the brutal end of Seibei and his family.
 He then recuperates in a small temple near a cemetery.

 Upon learning that Gonji has been captured by Ushitora, Sanjuro returns to town and dispatches Ushitora, Unosuke, and their gang in a final confrontation.
 He spares a terrified young man, the son of the elderly couple from the opening, and sends him back to his parents.
 As Sanjuro surveys the damage, a now deranged Tazaemon comes out of his home in a samurai outfit and stabs Tokuemon to death.
-Sanjuro frees Gonji, proclaims that the town will be quiet from then on, and departs.
+Sanjuro frees Gonji, orders Tazaemon to kill himself, proclaims that the town will be quiet from then on, and departs.